viamrobotics/docs/docs/tutorials/how-to-build-a-mock-robot.md

 ![Screenshot of Viam app's Control tab for the main part.
 List's the main arm, and the sub motor part.](../img/how_to_build_a_mock_robot/image6.png)

-## How to control a sub-part using the Viam Python SDK
+## How to control a sub-part using the Viam SDK

 Now that you have your mock sub-part connected as a remote to your main mock robot, you will be able to control all of your robot's sub-parts with Viam's Python SDK.
 In fact, if you run your Python script again, and you review the output of `print(robot.resource_names)`, you will see that your sub-part should now be listed as an available resource for you to use.